oeway/hypha-apps-cli/README.md

 The exact CLI implementation can be found in the [hypha-rpc repo](https://github.com/oeway/hypha-rpc/blob/main/python/hypha_rpc/utils/hypha_apps_cli.py).

+This CLI is for managing hypha apps and its artifact, for general artifact access, see [hypha-artifact](https://github.com/aicell-lab/hypha-artifact).

 ## Prerequisites

 Before using the CLI, ensure you have: